All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Should you do cardio or weights on GLP-1 medication?
 A complete comparison with specific plans for both, plus the ideal ratio for maximum fat loss and muscle retention.

 Quick answer: If you have to choose one, choose weights.
 Resistance training is the most important exercise modality for GLP-1 patients because it directly prevents the muscle loss that accompanies medication-driven weight loss.
-However, the ideal approach is not either/or.
-A program that combines three days of strength training with two days of moderate cardio gives you the best of both worlds: preserved muscle mass, improved cardiovascular health, and optimized fat loss.
+But the ideal approach isn't either/or.
+A program that combines three days of strength training with two days of moderate cardio gives you the best of both worlds: preserved muscle mass, improved cardiovascular health, and improved fat loss.

 Why This Debate Matters More on GLP-1 Medication